 - Cayenne: Add a pinch of cayenne to hot meals to promote circulation, open the bronchial tubes and help with detoxification.

-- Propolis and honey: The products derived from bees are great antibiotics that help raise our defenses.
+- Propolis and honey: products derived from bees are great antibiotics that help boost your defenses.

-- Grapefruit seed extract: This potent antiviral is being used more and more frequently.
-Take 5 to 7 drops diluted in a glass of water on an empty stomach.
+- Grapefruit seed extract: this potent antiviral is becoming more and more common.
+Take 5 to 7 drops mixed in a glass of water on an empty stomach.

-- Vitamin C: Take it as a supplement or as part of our diet (in the form of steamed, unpeeled potatoes, garlic, citrus…)
+- Vitamin C: take it as a supplement or get it through your diet (in the form of steamed, unpeeled potatoes, garlic, citrus…)

-You will see a major improvement if you prepare a daily infusion of medicinal plants and drink it, warmed, throughout the day.
+Medicinal plants are always one of the best natural ways to treat a problem, bronchitis included.
+You’ll see major improvement if you prepare a daily infusion of medicinal plants and drink it warm throughout the day.
 You can choose between the following herbs: plantain, cat’s claw, mallow, elder, mint, chamomile, and sundew.

 Finally, the same medicinal plants that we talked about for the infusions and the steam inhalations can also be used in the form of essential oils.
 Prepare a mix with 30cl of an oil base (almond oil, olive oil, sesame oil…) and add 5 drops of each essential oil.
 Apply the oil directly to the torso and neck or use it in an aromatherapy diffuser.

 - Make a poultice: Mix clay with water until it has a sticky but consistent texture.
 Add 4 or 5 drops of thyme, eucalyptus and oregano essential oil.
-Once prepared, apply it – preferably warm – alternately over the chest and back.
+Once prepared, apply it – preferably warm – to your chest and back.
 Repeat this every 6 hours.

-- In some herbal stores, they sell a special clay that can be ingested.
-It’s a purified clay, free of elements that can be toxic to the body.
-Mix it with water without using a metal spoon (use a spoon that is wooden, ceramic, etc.) Let it set for 10 minutes and take it in the morning.
+- In some herbal stores, they sell a special clay that you can actually ingest.
+It’s purified and free of elements that are toxic to the body.
+Mix it with water without using a metal spoon (use a wooden, ceramic, etc spoon instead).
+Let it set for 10 minutes and take it in the morning.

-When a person is suffering from bronchitis there is typically an imbalance of temperatures in their body.
-We recommend, especially if the neck is warm and the feet are cold, trying one of these practices:
+When someone has bronchitis, there’s generally a temperature imbalance in their body.
+We recommend (especially if your neck is warm and your feet are cold) trying one of these natural ways to treat bronchitis.

 - Rub down the cold areas with a coarse material, like a sponge.